By Valerie Coffey

 Is he still handsome?

 Mitch has been very vigilant about keeping the wounds covered and helping them heal with antibiotic ointment and Vitamin E oil.
+He got to be an expert at cutting bandages in such a way that they would cover the wounds over the contour of his nose and brows.
 So they’re healing well.
 We hope someday they will be hard to detect, but for now, they’re a reminder to slow down and pretend to be less immortal.

 I called one of my closest girlfriends a few weeks after the accident and finally got around to telling her the story of what happened.
 She said, “That’s horrible!
 What an ordeal!” and inevitably asked, in a cute, quiet way that only a dear friend could, “Is he still handsome?”